Planning Your Self Employment? START HERE!Oct 01, 2020

 Perhaps some circumstances are propelling you towards Self Employment?
-Redundancy, feeling you are lacking money and/or time or falling out of love with your employment can all give your business plans impetus.
+Redundancy, feeling you are lacking money and/or time, a bad boss or falling out of love with your employment can all give your business plans impetus.

 It is also important for us to have a lifestyle in mind that we're moving towards.
 We want to ensure our Business is aligned with our passions so we give ourselves the best chance of success and fulfilment.

 If you are producing a written plan for your funding provider, bank or sponsored training programme, they're unlikely to be interested in the long-term dreams and desires you have for your life.
-Yet these are going keep you inspired and moving forward through all the ups and downs ahead.
+Yet it's this compelling vision that's going keep you inspired and moving forward through all the ups and downs ahead.